jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

   characters increase visual noise.
   Compare `thisVar="$hasVal $likeThis"`
   vs `this_var="$has_val $like_this"`.
+- Blocks use primarily [Allman] style over [K&R]. **Rationale:** To maximize clarity; placing braces on their own lines reduces "noise" in the logical lines of code.
 - Indentation: Spaces are used over TAB characters. **Rationale:** The layout remains uniform across editors,